fuinorg/jee-keycloak-microprofile-quickstart/README.md

 - [Eclipse Microprofile Metrics](https://github.com/eclipse/microprofile-metrics)

 ## Getting started
-The following instructions were only tested on Ubuntu Linux.
+The following instructions were only tested on [Lubuntu](https://lubuntu.net/) Linux.
 Windows is not supported.

 ### Install nginx and add host entries
-Execute the following script to install nginx as reverse proxy and add some names to "/etc/hosts":
+Execute the following script to install [nginx](https://www.nginx.com/) as reverse proxy and add some names to "/etc/hosts":

 ```
 ./install-and-configure-nginx.sh
 ```

 ### Create file with passwords
-Create a file named '.env' in the same directory as the 'docker-compose.yml' with the following content:
+Create a file named '.env' in the same directory as the [docker-compose.yml](docker-compose.yml) with the following content:

 ```
 postgresRootPassword=<your-password>